Brave Parenting Guide to TikTok

 Perhaps because of its quick rise in popularity or any other host of reasons, TikTok has been ripe with controversies since its beginnings.
 Some are due to the viral challenges the platform supports.

-The United States Army, Navy and Marine Corps recently banned service members and personnel from installing TikTok on government-issued phones.
+The United States Army, Navy, and Marine Corps recently banned service members and personnel from installing TikTok on government-issued phones.
 In similar concerns for National security, TSA has also banned employees from using TikTok.

-In April of 2019, India banned the app from downloading after an Indian court ruled that it could expose children to sexual predators, pornographic content and cyberbullying.
+In April 2019, India banned the app from downloading after an Indian court ruled that it could expose children to sexual predators, pornographic content, and cyberbullying.
 TikTok appealed the decision, saying it had cracked down on inappropriate content, and the court reversed its ruling.
 The government then gave Apple and Google permission to offer it for download again.

-A cursory scan of TikTok related headlines over the past year read:
+A cursory scan of TikTok-related headlines over the past year read:

 TikTok of a teen getting an abortion went viral and sparked a massive debate